whoami546/challenge-for-beginners-/README.md

 + You guys will also learn about how a process is being handled by Linux

 ### end goal of the challenge
-Exploit the vulnerability of you can.
+Exploit the vulnerability if you can.